sajudson/dataviz-project/README.md

 ## Line chart overview with brush
 The ninth chart is a time series line chart that serves as an overview or context chart.
 It shows the total number of users per day by date over the two years of data in the dataset.

 Total number of daily users is encoded as vertical position and date is encoded as horizontal position.
-This is an overview graph, and since color is used in the other charts to distinguish between the type of users (casual or registered), the total number of users in the final version uses black to distinguish this from the other charts.
+This is an overview graph, and since color is used in the other charts to distinguish between the type of users (casual or registered), the total number of users in the final version uses red to distinguish this from the other charts.

 ### Prototype
 The prototype shows a single scatter plot which is representative of all six scatterplots.